ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/installation.md

 It is important to secure your API Gateway system to protect it from internal and external threats.
 This window enables you to set the administrator user name and password used to log in to Policy Studio and API Gateway Manager.
 These administrator credentials are also used by `managedomain` when connecting to an Admin Node Manager.

-Select **Change the default user name and password** to set the user name and password for the administrator account, and enter a user name and password.
+Select **Change the default user name and password** to set the user name and password for the administrator account, and enter a username and password.
 This option is selected by default to ensure that you set your own administrator user name and password.
 To use a default administrator user name and password, you must deselect this option.
 The default credentials are available from your Axway account manager.

 {{< alert title="Caution" color="warning" >}}You must ensure that you remember these credentials or you will not be able to log in to Policy Studio or API Gateway Manager.
 This is especially important when planning to install Policy Studio on Windows later because you do not have the option to set the credentials then.{{< /alert >}}